-Advantages of Buying Company Stock in 401k Plans
+Advantages of Buying Company Stock in 401(k) Plans

-The benefits that come with buying stock inside a 401k plan are much the same as they are for most other types of employee stock purchase plans – for the employer.
+The benefits that come with buying stock inside a 401(k) plan are much the same as they are for most other types of employee stock purchase plans – for the employer.
 These benefits include:

 Purchasing company stock inside aligns the employees’ financial interests with those of the company, and can make employees feel more valued by their employer.

 Employees who purchase company stock can see that portion of their assets grow much faster than their mutual fund holdings if the stock performs well over time.

-Disadvantages of Employer Stock in 401k Plans
+Disadvantages of Employer Stock in 401(k) Plans

 Despite the advantages listed above, the majority of financial planners warn their clients about the limitations of becoming too heavily invested in shares of their employers.

-Employers and retirement plan administrators have a fiduciary responsibility to thoroughly educate their employees on the dangers of investing too much of their money in a single stock or other security, regardless of whether the security is issued by the company or not.
-Individual stocks can decline much more sharply in price than mutual funds or other diversified investments, and often in a considerably shorter period of time.
+Employers and retirement plan administrators have a fiduciary responsibility to thoroughly educate their employees on the dangers of investing too much of their money in a single stock or other security, regardless of whether or not the security is issued by the company.
+Individual stocks can decline much more sharply in price than mutual funds or other diversified investments, and often in a considerably shorter period.

 Jim and Mary are married and both work at a publicly traded company.
 Jim invests 75% of his retirement savings into company stock, and also purchased 1,000 shares of stock in the ESPP offered by the employer.
 Mary’s retirement plan is invested in a portfolio of mutual funds that invest in several different asset classes and sectors of the economy.
 The company is unexpectedly devastated by a series of lawsuits resulting from a defective product that contributed to the deaths of several people.
 The company is forced to declare bankruptcy, and all of Jim’s shares become worthless.
 The only real financial asset the couple has left is Mary’s retirement plan.

 Many financial experts feel that employee stock purchases should be limited in most cases to non-retirement programs, such as ESPPs or stock options, while their retirement portfolios remain safely diversified among an appropriate allocation of stocks, bonds, and cash or other alternatives.
-They also propose that companies take steps to beef up their employee education programs, and limit the amount of stock that can be purchased in the plan to 10% to 20% of the plan balance.
+They also propose that companies take steps to beef up their employee education programs and limit the amount of stock that can be purchased in the plan to 10% to 20% of the plan balance.
 Companies that fail to do this should then be subject to fines or disciplinary action by the SEC.